Zeneric09/Proper-Comic-2024/README.md

-In 2024 all txds/images from this mod list were tainted with comic look by Zeneric including external mods made by varies of beautiful people (see modlist for links/credits) for a proper GTA SA Comical Experience.
+##In 2024 all txds/images from this mod list were tainted with comic look by Zeneric, including QoL and game altering mods, by varies of people (see modlist for links/credits) for a proper GTA SA Comical Experience.

 [next gen effect ezekiel](https://www.mixmods.com.br/2022/04/sa-nextgen-remaster-effects/).